pondichys/ansible-setup-ubuntudev/README.md

 # Setup Ubuntu development environment

-Ansible playbook to configure Windows Linux Subsystem v2 Ubuntu 20.04.
+Ansible playbook to configure a Ubuntu workstation for my cloud engineer job.
 It is not very elegant but it is functional.

 ## Prerequisites

 The only prerequisites are :

-- Ubuntu 20.04 installed
+- Ubuntu >= 20.04 installed
 - Ansible installed

 > The commands to install Ansible are also available in a gist available here : [setup-ansible.sh](https://gist.github.com/pondichys/b4b7c1e17d22ae2d6f2d1c91611707f8)